-In September 2006, the FASB issued Statement of Financial Accounting Standards No. 157, "Fair Value Measurements" ("SFAS 157").
+In September 2006, FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS 157").
 SFAS 157 defines fair value, establishes a framework for measuring fair value in accordance with generally accepted accounting principles, and expands disclosures about fair value measurements.
-The provisions of SFAS 157 will be effective in the first quarter of 2008.
-The Company is currently evaluating the impact of the provisions of SFAS 157.
+The Company will adopt SFAS 157 at the beginning of its fiscal year 2008, and it does not expect the adoption of SFAS No 157 will have a material impact on its consolidated financial statements.